-- Routine cleaning of hard surfaces in the environment with warm water and general purpose neutral detergent is sufficient. - Soft furnishings with non-wipeable covers should be removed from use following treatment and placed into plastic bags and sealed for 4 full days, to allow any mites on the fabric to die.
+- Routine cleaning of hard surfaces in the environment with warm water and general purpose neutral detergent is sufficient.
+Daily vacuuming is recommended until 3 days after the first treatment for cases with classical scabies.
+This should be extended to 7 days for cases with crusted scabies. - Soft furnishings with non-wipeable covers should be removed from use following treatment and placed into plastic bags and sealed for 4 full days, to allow any mites on the fabric to die.
 The items should then be vacuumed. - For crusted scabies, increase the frequency of vacuuming and deep clean after completion of treatment.